reginmund9/reginmund9/README.md

 <h3> Projects and Work </h3>
 From [AmitHasanShuvo](https://github.com/AmitHasanShuvo)
-- Check the repositories section to see more projects!
+**To know more check the repositories section to see more projects!**

 <p>  </p>